prasadchandan/resume/resume.md

 ## Experience  <span class="material-symbols-outlined summaryicon screenonly">expand_less</span>

 </summary>

+### Symbotic Inc. | <location> Wilmington, MA </location> <time> May 2023 - Present </time>
+#### Principal Software Engineer - Algorithms

+- Design and develop real-time distributed software systems that schedule and coordinate tasks for fleets of autonomous mobile robots in warehouse environments - most warehouse environments using this system have in excess of 1000 bots deployed.
+- Architect highly available, scalable software solutions for end-to-end autonomous supply chain operations serving major retail and wholesale customers.
+- Research and productize solutions for NP-Hard optimization problems using combinatorial optimization techniques to improve fleet efficiency.
+- Involved in cross-team effort to develop a simulator to model full system behavior to simplify and enable more rigorous testing before deploying changes to production while also providing a simpler setup for developers to use for debugging.
+- Implement asynchronous and multithreaded software for real-time robot fleet coordination across Windows and Linux platforms.

 ### 6 River Systems / Shopify | <location> Westford, MA </location> <time> Apr 2022 - May 2023 </time>
 #### Senior Software Engineer - Performance Optimization & Algorithms